dotnet/AspNetCore.Docs/aspnetcore/blazor/forms-validation.md

 | <xref:Microsoft.AspNetCore.Components.Forms.InputText> | `<input>` |
 | <xref:Microsoft.AspNetCore.Components.Forms.InputTextArea> | `<textarea>` |

-For more information on the <xref:Microsoft.AspNetCore.Components.Forms.InputFile> component, see:
+For more information on the <xref:Microsoft.AspNetCore.Components.Forms.InputFile> component, see <xref:blazor/file-uploads>.

+<!--

 * <xref:blazor/file-uploads>

-<!--

 * [Preview an image provided by the `InputFile` component](#preview-an-image-provided-by-the-inputfile-component) (this article)

 -->